alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-08-binary_hex_nums.md

 #### An Alternate Method

-==+==: Interpret the 2s-complement number as normal magnitude `-`: Take the magnitude of the  2s-complement number.
+==+==: Convert the 2s-complement number as normal magnitude `-`: Take the magnitude of the  2s-complement number.
 Flip the bits.
-Add 1 to get the decimal number.
+Add 1 and convert normally to get the decimal number.

-To convert back from a negative decimal number, you can do the same processs forwards (flip bits, add 1) since it's cyclic.
+To convert back from a negative decimal number, you can do the same processs forwards (interpret as positive, flip bits, add 1) since it's cyclic.

 > **Ex. -73 using alternate method.**
 > Forwards: $01001001 \rightarrow 10110110 \rightarrow 10110111$